 Our specialists work hard to help you prepare in a very efficient way, bringing you the most up to date study materials.

 Aviationexam offers many features to help you get ready for your pilot exams.
 The questions in our database are accompanied with detailed explanations that also allow you to further improve your knowledge.
 The system allows you to write comments and discuss the difficult questions with other students and also to add private notes to any question you wish.

 For one low subscription price you can access the Question Bank using any combination of the Apps - all at the same time.
 Use the cloud feature to keep your studies synchronised across all your devices.
 Instant activation, anywhere you are, anytime you want!

 All content in English.
+The subscription does not renew automatically after it expires.
+If you wish to continue studying, you can purchase a new subscription.
 Info on the number of questions available for each subject and competency level can be displayed here.

 + Read more

 - Detailed explanations to all questions

 - Frequent updates to ensure the best possible representation of the EASA question bank

 - Multi-platform capability – study online or use our applications that also run offline